 SCAN SPONSOR + 3D PRINT (UK ONLY): Same as above, except only for backers in the UK.Estimated delivery:

 3 backers Limited (47 left of 50)

-SPONSOR + LARGER 3D PRINT: Same as above, except with a larger 3D print, approximately 6 inches tall.Estimated delivery:Ships within the US only
+SPONSOR + LARGER 3D PRINT: Same as above, except with a larger 3D print, approximately 6 inches tall.Estimated delivery:Only ships to: United States

 0 backers Limited (10 left of 10)

-EDUCATION SPONSOR: Same as above, plus I will 3D print a life-size bust (head and neck) of a Skulpturhalle scan for you to donate to any school of your choice.Estimated delivery:Ships within the US only
+EDUCATION SPONSOR: Same as above, plus I will 3D print a life-size bust (head and neck) of a Skulpturhalle scan for you to donate to any school of your choice.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)